-Coronavirus disease 2019 ("COVID-19")-In March 2020, the World Health Organization declared the outbreak of the coronavirus disease named COVID-19 a pandemic.
+Coronavirus disease 2019 ("COVID-19")- In March 2020, the World Health Organization declared the outbreak of the coronavirus disease named COVID-19 a pandemic.
 The COVID-19 pandemic has created and may continue to create significant uncertainty in global financial markets.
 This uncertainty may positively or adversely impact certain aspects of the business, including but not limited to customer demand and spending, the ability to raise capital, impairment of assets, and cash collections.
 While the Company has not experienced a material negative impact to its business, results of operations, financial position, and liquidity, the future duration, impact, and disruption of the COVID-19 outbreak to the Company's operations is uncertain.

-Concentration of credit risk-Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents, restricted cash, and accounts receivable.
-For cash, cash equivalents, and restricted cash, the Company is exposed to credit risk in the event of default by the financial institutions to the extent the amounts recorded on the accompanying condensed consolidated balance sheets are in excess of federal insurance limits.
+Concentration of credit risk- Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents, marketable securities, restricted cash, and accounts receivable.
+For cash and restricted cash, the Company is exposed to credit risk in the event of default by the financial institutions to the extent the amounts recorded on the accompanying condensed consolidated balance sheets are in excess of federal insurance limits.
+The Company's investments, classified as cash equivalents and marketable securities, consist of high-credit-quality instruments and fixed-income securities.

 The Company generally does not require collateral or other security in support of accounts receivable.
 To reduce credit risk, management performs ongoing evaluations of its customers' financial condition.
 The Company analyzes the need for reserves for potential credit losses and records allowances for doubtful accounts when necessary.
-The Company had one customer, a reseller partner for the Enterprise segment, who accounted for 10% of total accounts receivable as of March 31, 2022.
-The Company had no customers which accounted for more than 10% of total accounts receivable as of December 31, 2021.
-No customer accounted for more than 10% of total revenue during the three months ended March 31, 2022 and 2021.
+No customer accounted for more than 10% of total accounts receivable as of September 30, 2022, or December 31, 2021.
+No customer accounted for more than 10% of total revenue during the three and nine months ended September 30, 2022 and 2021.

-Summary of significant accounting policies-Except as described below, there were no significant changes to the Company's significant accounting policies disclosed in Note 2 "Summary of significant accounting policies" of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021, which was originally filed with the SEC on March 25, 2022.
+Summary of significant accounting policies- Except as described below, there were no significant changes to the Company's significant accounting policies disclosed in Note 2 - Summary of significant accounting policies of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021, which was originally filed with the SEC on March 25, 2022.